LLNL/Silo/docs/Chapter2-Section6.md

 `varname` | Name of the variable

 #### Returned value:
-DBGetVar returns a pointer to newly allocated space on success and NULL on failure.
+DBGetVar returns a pointer to newly allocated space on success and `NULL` on failure.

 #### Description:

-The DBGetVar function allocates space for a simple variable, reads the variable from the Silo database, and returns a pointer to the new space.
+The `DBGetVar` function allocates space for a simple variable, reads the variable from the Silo database, and returns a pointer to the new space.
-If an error occurs, NULL is returned.
+If an error occurs, `NULL` is returned.
 It is up to the application to cast the returned pointer to the correct data type.

-Notes:.
+Notes:

-See DBReadVar and DBReadVar1 for non-memory allocating versions of this function.
+See `DBReadVar` and `DBReadVar1` for non-memory allocating versions of this function.

 ### `DBInqVarExists()` - Queries variable existence